-Research: My research emphasis is on mountain channel response to sediment disturbances.
-Working in a bedrock river in the Front Range of CO, I used various flow and sediment transport models to predict recovery from a reservoir sediment release that filled pools that are important over winter habitat for fish.
-From there, I moved to the Upper Colorado River where I have had four students work on various aspects of a sediment release from a breach in an irrigation ditch that triggered a debris flow, including monitoring the effectiveness of a channel realignment implemented by park staff.
-The one-time reservoir release initiated channel infilling of sediment that translated downstream overtime, whereas the debris flow sediment loading continues as a slow feed downstream resulting in channel bifurcation, avulsions and floodplain accretion.
-In response to the High Park Fire in 2012, another student assessed controls on channel morphology and sediment delivery from a mulched and control basin.
+Research: My research emphasis is on watershed response to sediment disturbances.
+Working in a bedrock river in the Front Range of CO, I used various flow and sediment transport models to predict recovery from a reservoir sediment release that filled pools that are important habitat for fish.
+From there, I moved to the Upper Colorado River where I have had four students work on various aspects of a sediment release from a breach in an irrigation ditch that triggered a debris flow, including monitoring the effectiveness of a channel restoration implemented by park staff.
+In response to the High Park Fire in 2012, another student assessed controls on channel morphology and sediment delivery from one mulched and one control basin.
 I am working with colleagues on Italian Alps rivers to investigate channel response to an increasing sediment supply under a changing climate.
-I expanded my spatial focus and started working on big rivers (lower Yellowstone, Powder River) with a PhD student using cottonwood tree rings to reconstruct discharge, floodplain dynamics, and climate history.
-Another MS student addressed the ongoing impacts of the September 2013 flood sedimentation and channel development along North St. Vrain Creek, and a PhD student has me mapping mass movements and linking slope instabilities to lithology and permafrost thaw.
-Finally, I am working with colleagues from the USGS and a PhD student to understand the timing of arroyo incision and cottonwood floodplain forest establishment in the Yampa River Basin.
+I expanded my spatial focus to work on big rivers (lower Yellowstone, Powder River) with a PhD student using cottonwood tree rings to reconstruct discharge, floodplain dynamics, and climate history, and with another PhD student to research the geologic and climate controls (permafrost degradation) on mass movements in Denali.
+Another MS student addressed the ongoing impacts of the September 2013 flood sedimentation and channel development along North St. Vrain Creek.
+Most recently, I am working with colleagues from the USGS and two PhD students to understand the timing of arroyo incision and cottonwood floodplain forest establishment, and the effects of invasive vegetation removal on channel morphologic change in the Colorado River Basin.
 All interesting stuff!

 Publications: See my vitae